-ECALA offers Professional Development (PD) opportunities for our Community Adult Learning Program (CALP) funded organizations, their staff and volunteers, individual members, and other community practitioners.
+ECALA offers Professional Development (PD) opportunities for our Community Adult Learning Program (CALP) funded agencies, their staff and volunteers, individual members, and other community practitioners.
 We build a more robust and capable system to support the foundational learners we serve in Edmonton by offering relevant and practical PD.
-Workshops and training are essential tools for practitioners to stay informed about the often complex learning needs of foundational learners, and keep up-to-date on the latest research, information, and practices.
+Workshops and training are essential tools for educators to stay informed about foundational learners’ often complex learning needs and keep up-to-date on the latest research, information, and practices.

-ECALA believes that building capacity within the community starts with building capacity within the practitioners.
-Our professional development opportunities help practitioners respond to the changing needs of their learners by showcasing new facilitation strategies and tools, discussing best practices for adult foundational learners, and helping create connections within their community of practice.
+ECALA believes that building capacity within the community starts with building capacity within the educators.
+Our professional development opportunities help educators respond to the changing needs of their learners by showcasing new facilitation strategies and tools, discussing best practices for adult learners, and helping create connections within their community of practice.
 If you are an educator looking for something new, many informative resources (websites, articles, research, etc.) are available on our Resource page.

-The CALP Professional Development Outcome Measurement and Evaluation (OME) Framework’s vision is to help “CALP staff strive for excellence in priority areas to change the lives of adult foundation learners.”
+The CALP PD system vision is to help “CALP staff strive for excellence in priority areas to change the lives of adult foundation learners.”
 ECALA works in partnership with the Community Learning Network, Calgary Learns, and Rural Routes to help CALP staff:

 - actively engage in professional communities

 - become leaders and actively shape the CALP PD System